 Associate Professor of Spanish, World Languages, Literatures and Cultures

 Kate Chapman, Ph.D.

 Undergraduate Student, Political Science, International and Global Studies

 Professor, Graduate Studies Chair, Director of EcoREU Program, Department of Biological Sciences

 Ryan Calabretta Sajder, Ph.D.

-Administrative Support Supervisor in the Department of Chemistry & Biochemistry
+Administrative Support Supervisor, Department of Communication

 Shauna Morimoto, Ph.D.

 Associate Professor and Chair, Department of Sociology and Criminology